 - 6. What are the penalties for felony murder in Colorado?

-1.1 What makes felony murder different from other first degree murders?
+1. What makes felony murder different from first degree murder?

 Culpability, or fault, is another key difference and is linked to intention.